-Government grants are assistance by the government in the form of transfers of resources to the consolidated Group in return for past or future compliance with certain conditions relating to the operating activities of the entity or relating to the impact of the COVID-19 pandemic on the business.
+Government grants are assistance by the government in the form of transfers of resources to the consolidated Group in return for past or future compliance with certain conditions relating to the operating activities of the entity.
 Government grants include government assistance where there are no conditions specifically relating to the operating activities of the consolidated Group other than the requirement to operate in certain regions or industry sectors, or to maintain certain expenditures on staff and facilities.

 Government grants have been recognised as income in profit and loss over the periods necessary to match them with the related costs.
-Government grants that are receivable as compensation for expenses or losses already incurred or for the purpose of giving immediate financial support to the consolidated Group with no future related costs are recognised in profit and loss in the period in which it becomes receivable.
+Government grants that are receivable as compensation for expenses or losses already incurred or for the purpose of giving immediate financial support to the consolidated Group with no future related costs are recognised in profit and loss in the period in which it is received.